 - Octabor® Manufacturing Grade: Registration No. 1624-125

 - Borogard® ZB and Composibor®: Registration No. 1624-120

 U.S. Borax pest control products are to be used only in accordance with the directions on the label.
 It is an offense under FIFRA to use these products in a way that is inconsistent with the specific use and method of application on the label.
 U.S. Borax will not advocate or support the use of borates in conflict with US EPA regulations nor do we support use of a non-EPA registered product as a pesticide.
 The EPA strictly regulates the use of substances to control pests as a pesticide.

 U.S. Borax does not sell any product into the borate/borax flea control or carpet application businesses.
 In keeping with our product stewardship commitment to our customers, we recommend against the use of borate products for carpet applications.
 These applications include boric acid, borax or other borate-containing products intended for use on carpets as deodorizers or flea control agents.

 The user assumes the risk to persons or property that arises from any such use of these products.
-Neither U.S. Borax nor Rio Tinto Borates will be responsible or liable for any non- compliant use of our products.
+U.S. Borax will not be responsible or liable for any non-compliant use of our products.

 Borate Testing Task Force

 U.S. Borax is a member of the Borate Testing Task Force (BTTF) that was formed in response to the Data Call- In (DCI) Notice that EPA issued pursuant to the Registration Review for Boric Acid and the Sodium Borate Salts.
 The task force was assembled to sponsor the DCI toxicity studies.
 All of the DCI required toxicity studies have been conducted and submitted to EPA.